cycloidio/cycloid-events-resource/README.md

 * `title`: *Optional*.
 The title of the event

 * `message`: *Optional*.
 The message in the event body

+* `fail_on_error`: *Optional*.
+If true, the resource will fail if the Cycloid event API return an error.
+Default false (True values are y, yes, t, true, on and 1; false values are n, no, f, false, off and 0).

 * `tags`: *Optional*.
 The tags allow filtering
     Example: